 February 1-6, 2014

 This project supported the Government of Brazil's efforts to develop a 21st century workforce.
 PRONATEC, the national program to expand vocational and technical courses to youth, young adults, women and employees to become skilled workers in Brazil's growing industries, has the goal to train more than 600,000 people.
-This project will focus on showing participants to well‑structured U.S. institutions, models, curricula and government policy for vocational courses, and identifying model communities that have developed their workforce through vocational education.
+This project focused on showing participants well‑structured U.S. institutions, models, curricula and government policy for vocational courses, and identifying model communities that have developed their workforce through vocational education.

 Children in the U.S. Justice System